nagyesta/abort-mission/mission-control/README.md

 This module contains the core functionality offered by Abort-Mission.
 While the right kind of booster module is the recommended way to integrate Abort-Mission into your tests, this module can come handy in case you would like to create your own booster or use the low level API hidden by the boosters because you need more control.
-Either way, I hope you will find the one page quick-start leaflet below.
+Either way, I hope you will find the one-page quick-start leaflet below.

 In case you don't find enough information here, consider checking [the wiki](https://github.com/nagyesta/abort-mission/wiki) which will (eventually) give a full reference guide.